 3. In a large wok, heat 3 tbsp. vegetable oil over high heat until shimmering.
 Add the marinated beef and stir-fry until browned and just cooked through; remove to a bowl or plate and set aside.

-4. In the same wok over high heat, add an additional 2 tbsp. oil; add the sliced onions, scallions, and baby bok choy.
+4. In the same wok over high heat, add an additional 2 tbsp. oil; add the sliced onions, scallions, garlic, ginger and baby bok choy and bean sprouts.
 Saute, stirring occasionally, for about 1 minute or until the veggies are crisp-tender.

 6. Pour the Shaohsing wine along the sides of the wok and gently stir in with the noodle mixture to combine.
 This will help to create the Chinese restaurant flavor known as "wok hei" or "breath of a wok."

-7. Add the Noodle Seasoning ingredients, the reserved beef and bean sprouts; gently toss with the noodles until just combined.
+7. Add the Noodle Sauce ingredients and the reserved beef; gently toss with the noodles until just combined.
 Cook for 30 seconds then turn off the heat.

 8. Plate and serve!